mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 the client was seen 1 day ago, but not on `submission_date`.
 A value of `3` means that the client was seen on `submission_date` _and_ the day previous.

-It's much easier to reason about these bit patterns when we view them as strings of ones and zeros, so we've provided a UDF to convert these values to "bit strings":
+It's much easier to reason about these bit patterns, however, when we view them as strings of ones and zeros.
+We've provided a UDF to convert these values to "bit strings":

 ```